 - A “Did you know that…” style piece is a chance to challenge convention and accepted beliefs.
 It’s also a great way to extend your reach because people love to flaunt exclusive or unique information amongst their peers.

-- People care about what’s going on around them, in their locality or specific industry.
-It may be tempting to keep an article broad in its subject matter or geographic context but don’t be afraid to target a specific group and make content more relevant to them – people will choose what they want to read.
+- People care about what’s going on around them, in their locality or industry sector.
+It may be tempting to keep an article broad in its subject matter or geographic context but don’t be afraid to target a specific group and make content more relevant to them.

 - Reflection upon “something someone said to me” is a fantastic way to show you really care about a subject.
 Even to the point where it’s preoccupied your thoughts beyond the remit of your day job.